“If you’re sad and you know it, stomp your feet!” Almost everyone knows the old song. But does dancing actually improve health?

 Dance and Therapy

 Dance is now being used as a form of therapy.
 DMT programs – dance/movement therapy – is used in psychiatric hospitals, one-on-one treatment, and general hospitals.
 “Dance therapy… is rooted in the idea that mind and body are inseparable,” one text says.
 Research suggests it’s an effective treatment.
-“Qualitative findings suggest there was a decrease in depression scores in favor of DMT groups in all studies,” one study reads.
+One study shows that DMT groups experienced a decrease in depression scores.

 So does dance improve health?
 It certainly seems to do so!
 Here’s your excuse to break out your old tap shoes, and start moving!